Estimated reading time: 20 minutes

 While the temporary relief of the Kurzarbeit helped usher many German companies through the economic crisis of 2008, this round is showing record numbers of companies signing up to take part of the program.
 These benefits are not intended to last forever and at some point the government will close down the program (the benefits are slated to last until December 2021).
 We can expect that many companies won’t make it through and will close their doors or reduce their workforce, resulting in many more people losing their jobs.

-This has been especially relevant in the hospitality sector, as people like restaurant workers have lost their jobs due to the ongoing lockdown measures that have been in place since November 2020 when the number of infections skyrocketed.
+This has been especially prevalent in the hospitality sector, as people like restaurant workers have lost their jobs due to the ongoing lockdown measures that have been in place since November 2020.
+The sector has seen staggering revenue losses of more than 75%.
 We can expect the lockdown to continue for the first quarter of 2021 and possibly beyond, while we wait for the numbers to go down, winter to pass, and more of the population receives the vaccine.

 This is why the current unemployment statistics are hugely skewed.
 Those on Kurzarbeit are counted as still having jobs and as the program continues or ends, we’ll naturally see the numbers go up.
 The longer the lockdown and recession continue, the more businesses will close their doors and the more people will lose their job,

 So what does that mean for people who want to move to Berlin and find work?
 At the moment, nothing good and it would be incredibly remiss to say otherwise.
 I cannot stress enough, please do not believe the rosy content creators out there telling you to come here, that lots of companies are still hiring people from abroad, that Germany is doing well right now.